percona/everest-doc/docs/use/backupRestore.md

 To ensure that you can recover data in such events, it is critical to back up your databases.
 With Everest, you can do this with zero downtime and minimal performance impact.

 ## Supported setups
 Currently,  you can create and restore on-demand backups.
-Future releases will add Point-in-Time-Recovery and scheduled backup functionality.
+Future releases will add Point-in-Time-Recovery and scheduled backups functionality.

 ## Prerequisites